DroidTest/TimeMachine/README.md

 check logs
 cat ../timemachine-results/[output_file_dir_name]/timemachine-run.log
 ```

+### Changes from TimeMachine 1.0
+* remove Virtualbox from architecture to perform better
+* replace coverage collection tool from Emma to Jacoco
+* testing of closed source projects instrumented by ella is no longer supported

 ## Todo ##
 Optimize methods for state selection to achieve a better performance on coverage. <br>